wovo/torsor/readme.md

 - Division of quantities divides their units.

-- The context of an strongly typed imperative language, a variable has a unit, and can only hold values expressed in that unit.
+- In the context of an strongly typed imperative language, a variable has a unit, and can only hold values expressed in that unit.

 In C++, we don't have built-in expressions or types that